appfrosch/AppfroschPersistence/README.md

 # AppfroschPersistence

-A description of this package.
+A package to persist content locally on device.